vladanan/mega-increment/README.md

     In extension settings one can disable all notifications except for overlapping selection(s).

 5) Issue command for **increment** (Ctrl+Alt+U / ⌥ ⌘ U) 9 times and then below the active line new lines will appear with selected part incremented.
-  ***Tip:*** *You can also click on Status bar INCR button.*
+  ***Tip:*** *You can also click on Status bar `Increments` button.*

     ![howitworks5](/media/howitworks5.png)

 6) If work is finished and you want to try new increment then delete current selection(s) and increments with Ctrl+Alt+0 / ⇧ ⌘ 0.
   ***Tip:*** *You can also click on Status bar Clear all selections button: ![clear-all](/media/clear-all.png) .*
+  **If you didn't finish adding selections and accidentaly hit increment you need to delete all and start over.**
-  If you don't delete previous selections and increments and then move cursor or delete some of lines below or add new selections chances are that the result will not be correct or as expected.
+  **If you don't delete previous selections and increments and delete some of lines below or add new selections chances are that the result will not be as expected.**

     ![howitworks6](/media/howitworks6.png)